-- a) Consider DR/BCM when proposing to engage the services of an OSP and ensure that service disruptions can be maintained within the impact tolerances and recovery time objectives (RTOs) of the firm as documented within its most recent Business Impact Analysis; - b) Ensure that when entering into an outsourcing arrangement, all governance surrounding such an arrangement, including business continuity plans and exit strategies (see Part B Section 9.1) are updated to reflect any implications of the outsourcing arrangement; - c) Document and implement business continuity plans in relation to their critical and important outsourced functions and that these plans are tested and updated on a regular basis. - d) Consider the need for the creation of periodic isolated "safe harbour" backup arrangements25 in respect of cloud outsourcing arrangements as part of their business continuity planning, to ensure the preservation of data integrity and recovery in the aftermath of a major cyber event; - e) Ensure the OSP has a business continuity plan in place, which includes the resources (processes, systems, personnel etc.) required to fulfil the regulated firm's critical or important outsourcing arrangements; - f) Ensure that any critical or important outsourcing arrangement includes a requirement for the OSP to carry out testing of its own business continuity plans at least annually; - g) Ensure that they can participate in the OSPs business continuity plan testing, where necessary; - h) Conduct coordinated testing of these arrangements on a regular basis and report the results to the boards of both the regulated firm and the OSP; - i) Have sight of reports on business continuity measures and testing undertaken by the OSP and are informed of any relevant actions or remediation arising as a result of this testing, as appropriate; - j) Ensure that boards and senior management of the firm take remedial action to address any deficiencies identified in the performance of the OSP, either as part of coordinated testing of the regulated firm's business continuity measures, or via results of the OSP's own BCP testing.
-Such actions may include ultimate termination of the outsourced arrangement if such deficiencies persist;
+- a) Consider DR/BCM when proposing to engage the services of an OSP and ensure that service disruptions can be maintained within the impact tolerances and recovery time objectives (RTOs) of the firm as documented within its most recent Business Impact Analysis; - b) Ensure that when entering into an outsourcing arrangement, all governance surrounding such an arrangement, including business continuity plans and exit strategies (see section 10.1) are updated to reflect any implications of the outsourcing arrangement; - c) Document and implement business continuity plans in relation to their critical and important outsourced functions and that these plans are tested and updated on a regular basis. - d) Consider the need for the creation of periodic isolated "safe harbour" backup arrangements 24 in respect of cloud outsourcing arrangements as part of their business continuity planning, to ensure the preservation of data integrity and recovery in the aftermath of a major cyber event; - e) Ensure the OSP has a business continuity plan in place, which includes the resources (processes, systems, personnel etc.) required to fulfil the regulated firm's critical or important outsourcing arrangements; - f) Ensure that any critical or important outsourcing arrangement includes a requirement for the OSP to carry out testing of its own business continuity plans at least annually; - g) Ensure that they can participate in the OSPs business continuity plan testing, where necessary; - h) Conduct coordinated testing of these arrangements on a regular basis and report the results to the boards of both the regulated firm and the OSP; - i) Have sight of reports on business continuity measures and testing undertaken by the OSP and are informed of any relevant actions or remediation arising as a result of this testing, as appropriate; - j) Ensure that boards and senior management of the firm take remedial action to address any deficiencies identified in the performance of the OSP, either as part of coordinated testing of the regulated firm's business continuity measures, or via results of the OSP's own BCP testing.
+Such actions may include ultimate termination of the outsourced arrangement if such deficiencies persist; - k) Regularly review the appropriateness of their business continuity plans and resilience measures in respect of outsourced activities, particularly in the context of new and evolving technologies, trends and risks; - Ensure that outsourcing arrangements are considered in the context of firms' recovery planning and resolution planning and that the operational continuity of critical functions is ensured including scenarios of financial distress or during financial restructuring or resolution.

-25 "Safe Harbour" in this case the term is used in respect of the creation of periodic isolated offline backup arrangements to ensure that there will always be a clean copy of critical data, available for recovery, whose integrity can be vouched for at a point in time.
+24 "Safe Harbour" in this case the term is used in respect of the creation of periodic isolated offline backup arrangements to ensure that there will always be a clean copy of critical data, available for recovery, whose integrity can be vouched for at a point in time.